 Afterwards, you have to sand the garden bridge with medium-grit sandpaper and apply several coats of varnish to protect it against wood decay and water damage.
 Fill the cracks and the gaps with wood putty, let it dry out and finish the surface with a sander.

 Thank you for reading our article about garden bridge plans and we recommend you to check out the rest of our projects.
-Don’t forget to share our articles with your friends, by using the social media widgets.
+Don’t forget to SHARE and LIKE our articles with your friends, by using the social media widgets.
+SUBSCRIBE to be the first that gets our latest projects.